The law and selling online

 In order to comply with the Act and the GDPR, you must ensure that you provide customers with certain information.
 This could be contained in a 'privacy notice'.
 See privacy notices under the GDPR.
 This privacy notice information should be provided to your customers at the point in time when they provide you with their personal information.
 It makes sense to do this when they make an online order or account.

 The E-commerce Regulations are designed to ensure online contracts are legally binding.
-They specify what information about your business and contract you must share with online customers and sets out guidelines for advertising and promotions.
-Read more about selling online and the law.
+They specify what information about your business and contract you must share with online customers and set out guidelines for advertising and promotions.

 If your business is a limited company or limited liability partnership (LLP), under the terms of the Companies Act 2006, your website must show: